CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CLC to AWS/Create DR SRN in AWS.md

 2. Internet access on DR-SRN in AWS once it is deployed.

 ### Assumptions
-1. It is assumed here that the user has an AWS account and a VPC created which has accessibility to CenturyLink Cloud Production Datacenter.
+1. It is assumed here that the user has an AWS account and a VPC created which has accessibility to Lumen Cloud Production Datacenter.
 2. Typically CMS and DR-SRN reside in the same subnet so we will simply re-use the Security Group we created in the previous step [Create CMS in AWS](Create CMS in AWS.md)

 ### Create an AWS instance